Mr. Rios practices in the Immigration and International Trade Law area focusing on... more

 Pamela Genghiní Muñoz was born in El Paso, Texas.
 As the daughter of a warrant officer in the U.S. Army, she lived abroad in Germany, and in Washington state and Texas.
 Ms. Muñoz graduated from the University of Texas at El Paso in 2004 with a Bachelor of Arts in Political Science and a minor in History.
 She worked at Las Americas Immigrant Advocacy Center in El Paso from 2004-2006, serving as ... view profile

-Legal Experience: Ms. Rios practices in the Immigration and International Trade law area.
-Ms. Rios experience includes family-based immigration, consular processing, naturalization and nonimmigrant employment-based visas for clients in the healthcare, manufacturing, hospitality, agriculture, and entertainment industries.
-She also has several years of experience with complex corporate transa... view profile
+My experience includes family and employment-based immigration, consular processing, naturalization, worksite compliance and nonimmigrant employment-based visas for clients in the healthcare, academic institution, manufacturing, hospitality, agriculture, and entertainment industries.
+I also have over five years of experience with complex corporate transactional matters for domestic and internat... view profile

 Immigration attorneys (sometimes called “green card lawyers”) represent people who want to come to the United States, whether it be for schooling, work, or just a visit.
 Immigration lawyers can also help “illegal” immigrants found living in the U.S. without permission.
 Immigration laws govern who can enter the U.S., how long they can stay, what they can do while they are here, and how they can become American citizens.
 If you are not a U.S. citizen and want to apply for a green card or other visa, or if you are already in the U.S. and have been threatened with deportation, an immigration lawyer can help you.